Cambray/Arma3Log/README.md

 #### Thanks to

 - killzonekid for his blog posts http://killzonekid.com/
-- IamSorry from ALG for helping me with some c++ code
+- IamSorry and Spike from ALG for helping me with some c++ code
 - [Torndeco](https://github.com/Torndeco) for this Github structure, that I have learned from